isharaimagines/network-monitor/README.md

 ### Reporting Vulnerabilities

-If you discover a security vulnerability, please email: security@yourdomain.com
+If you discover a security vulnerability, please email [US](mailto:studymotivat01@gmail.com)

 **Do not** open a public issue.